Open daily from 9:00 am to 5:00 pm

-The Harvard Museum of Natural History is adjacent to the Peabody Museum of Archaeology & Ethnology, and admission to one museum admits you to both during regular hours.
+General admission gives access to all exhibits including the internationally acclaimed Glass Flowers Gallery.
+The museum is connected to the Peabody Museum, and admission to one museum admits you to both during regular hours.

 Free for members